AviSoori1x/Sentiment_Analysis/README.md

-# Sentiment-Analysis-Twitter-scripts
+# Sentiment Analysis on Financial Twitter
-Very basic sentiment analysis on Bloomberg tweets
+Sentiment analysis on Bloomberg tweets